Please help people inside Syria.

 The IOCC is one of the few organisations working inside Syria to bring urgent aid to vulnerable people in some of the most volatile areas.
 Since 2012, the IOCC has helped more than 2.5 million vulnerable people inside Syria.

-The civil war raging in Syria, now in its sixth year, has caused one of the largest humanitarian crises the world has ever known, and the UN says that the response is the largest humanitarian operation in history.
+The civil war raging in Syria, now in its eighth year, has caused one of the largest humanitarian crises the world has ever known, and the UN says that the response is the largest humanitarian operation in history.

 Due to the ongoing civil war, most agencies are unable to reach these people, and instead are assisting refugees outside Syria.

 The IOCC is one of the very few relief agencies working inside Syria to help some of the millions of people suffering within their own war-torn country.
 This work is dangerous and difficult, yet they continue each day to provide relief.

 The IOCC’s work includes the provision of emergency food and water, hygiene kits, education on disease prevention, hygiene and safe use of water, distribution of water filters, provision of bedding and other physical needs, helping people to cope with the emotional stress of the situation (psychosocial support), helping children to continue their education, and providing cash-for-work opportunities.
 Families in Syria need this ongoing support as the crisis continues.